 Soaking up the warmth of the sun and basking by the side of a swimming pool or the shore of a sea at the beach can leave most people feeling tranquil and calm.
 Research states that sunlight increases the production of serotonin and endorphin.
-Research carried across various parts of the globe have shown a difference in the overall mood and energy levels among people living in different climatic zones.
-In colder regions, due to lack of sunlight and lower temperatures, people tend to be less active compared to those living in tropical climates.
+Research carried out across various parts of the globe has shown a difference in the overall mood and energy levels among people living in different climatic zones.
+In colder regions, due to a lack of sunlight and lower temperatures, people tend to be less active compared to those living in tropical climates.
 Colder regions also have higher cases of depression induced by the change in seasons.
 Seasonal depression during winters is a common psychological issue faced by many people living in these climatic conditions.

 Happiness and sleep

 There also exists a strong link between happiness and sleep.
-A long night of uninterrupted sleep leaves us feeling happier and fresher in the mornings compared to fewer or disturbing hours of rest.
+A long night of uninterrupted sleep leaves us feeling happier and fresher in the mornings compared to fewer or more disturbing hours of rest.
 Lucid dreaming throughout the night too can leave us feeling more irritable and annoyed.
 A major reason for this is that lack of proper sleep means that our body cannot recover properly which also influences our mood.
 Sleep deprivation can not only impair cognitive functioning but also increase the levels of stress hormones in our bodies.

 Studies show that happiness is also related to the level of the melatonin hormone.
-Several other hormones such as oxytocin, melatonin, cortisol and adrenaline too may influence happiness by regulating basic body functions such as metabolism, immune functioning or psychological functioning.
+Several other hormones such as oxytocin, melatonin, cortisol, and adrenaline too may influence happiness by regulating basic body functions such as metabolism, immune functioning, or psychological functioning.

 Start your day by basking in some sunlight.
 Sunrays boost the production of endorphin which attributes to your state of happiness.
 Sungazing is another ancient Indian technique that does the job well!

 Find some time in your day to accommodate a quick 30-minute workout if not more.
-Be it a walk, a quick run, dancing to the beats of some lovely Hispanic music during your Zumba class or even lifting weights.
+Be it a walk, a quick run, dancing to the beats of some lovely Hispanic music during your Zumba class, or even lifting weights.
 This increases the secretion of endorphin too.

 Meditation and other breathing exercises increase the production of dopamine.